 Each room had two twin beds, which could be pushed together to form a double bed, and there was a door separating the rooms, so we had a separate spaces.
 The bathroom was chic and modern, and we loved the décor throughout the place.
 We paid just under $200 for the night.

 A Broad Recommendation: Although July and August typically have the warmest weather and are popular for tourism, Iceland experiences 24 hours of daylight in June, making it a great time to visit.
 That being said, bring an eye mask to ensure you get a full night’s sleep.
+July and August are also great times to try one of Iceland’s puffins tours or sustainable whale watching – we will have to try those out next time!

 Day 3: Visiting Along the Popular Golden Circle Route in South Iceland